-Located just east of Downtown, Cabbagetown is home to the Fulton Bag Mill, the Mill's factory housing and even some direct descendants of the factory workers.
+Cabbagetown is a neighborhood on the east side of downtown, abutting historic Oakland Cemetery.
+Built in 1881 it includes the Cabbagetown District, a historic district listed on the U.S. National Register of Historic Places and is home to the Fulton Bag Mill, the Mill's factory housing and even to some direct descendants of the factory workers.